aafthxb/LabRecord/README.md

 **A beautiful, searchable, and interactive Programming Lab Record.**<br>
 Organize programs by language, search instantly, copy code, and run programs online — all from a modern, responsive website.

-⭐ Fork • 🚀 Deploy • 📚 Upload Programs • ✨ Done
+⭐ Fork • 🚀 Deploy • ✏️ Add Programs From Your Browser • ✨ Done

 </div>